Foundations of an Effective Business Travel Management

 In the high-pressure work environment of today, 46% of the workforce in India suffers from some form of stress.
 Reasons such as tight deadlines, conflict among colleagues, long work hours, etc. contribute to the stress.
 High stress in employees adversely affects their performance.
 This is visible through lower engagement with their work, decline in productivity and higher absenteeism levels.

 Business travel can expose employees to variables that are out of their control such as flight delays, thereby increasing chances of stress.
 It was observed that 87% of travelers feel that the quality of their business travel impacts their business results.

-For the modern business traveler, access to certain facilities and Wi-Fi connectivity are crucial for a successful business trip.
+For the modern business traveler, access to certain facilities and Wi-Fi connectivity is crucial for a successful business trip.
 Other factors that cause stress in a business traveler include long transit times, hostile work environment, shady hotel locations, and meals.

-For international travelers, availability of foreign exchange is a key concern.
+For international travelers, the availability of foreign exchange is a key concern.
 Because of the restrictions on the amount of forex that can be carried.
 This is especially accurate for long haul trips that span across multiple destinations.
 At times, business travelers also have to carry multiple currencies for such trips, which can be stressful.
 Having a forex travel card can mitigate these concerns to a high degree.